Classification of E_0--Semigroups by Product Systems: Von Neumann case: Spatial Markov semigroups

-\lf And there are results like the construction of a strongly continuous weak dilation from a product system $E^\odot$ (so far, without a strongly continuous structure) and a unital strongly continuous unit $\xi^\odot$ that strongly generates $E^\odot$ (that is, the smallest product subsystem of \nbd{W^*}cor\-re\-spond\-ences containing $\xi^\odot$ is $E^\odot$ itself).
+\lf On the other hand, there are results like the construction of a strongly continuous weak dilation from a product system $E^\odot$ (so far, without a strongly continuous structure) and a unital strongly continuous unit $\xi^\odot$ that strongly generates $E^\odot$ (that is, the smallest product subsystem of \nbd{W^*}cor\-re\-spond\-ences containing $\xi^\odot$ is $E^\odot$ itself).
 Like in Section \ref{HuPaSEC}, from product system and strongly generating unit we construct the triple $(\ol{E^\xi}^s,\vt^\xi,\xi)$ which is a weak dilation, the so-called unique minimal dilation, of the strongly continuous normal Markov semigroup $T^\xi:=\AB{\xi_t,\bullet\xi_t}$ on $\cB$.
 By \cite[Theorem 12.1]{BhSk00}, every strongly continuous normal Markov semigroup $T$ on a \nbd{W^*}algebra arises in that way from its GNS-system $E^\odot$ and a strongly continuous unit $\xi^\odot$.
 But \cite[Theorem 12.1]{BhSk00} also claims that the minimal dilation is strongly continuous.
-(Muhly and Solel showed it is, but only under the hypothesis that $\cB$ has separable pre-dual.)
-Since the proof in \cite{BhSk00} contained a gap, we give a complete proof of a slightly more general statement, Theorem \ref{scdilthm}, in the Appendix A.2.
+Since the proof in \cite{BhSk00} had a gap, we give a complete proof of a slightly more general statement, Theorem \ref{scdilthm}, in Appendix A.2.
 The strongly continuous \nbd{E_0}semigroup of the minimal dilation of $T$ equips the GNS-system, $E^\odot$, with a strongly continuous structure and, of course, the unit $\xi^\odot$ (being the constant element $\xi\in E^\xi$) is among the strongly continuous sections.